Quillen cohomology of enriched operads: Abstract

 \section{Abstract}

 A modern insight due to Quillen, which is further developed by Lurie, asserts that many cohomology theories of interest are particular cases of a single construction, which allows one to define cohomology groups in an abstract setting using only intrinsic properties of the category (or $\infty$-category) at hand.
 This universal cohomology theory is known as Quillen cohomology.
 In any setting, Quillen cohomology of a given object is classified by its cotangent complex.
-The main purpose of this paper is to study Quillen cohomology of enriched operads, when working in the model categorical framework.
+The main purpose of this paper is to study Quillen cohomology of operads enriched over a general base category.
 Our main result provides an explicit formula for computing Quillen cohomology of enriched operads, based on a procedure of taking certain infinitesimal models of their cotangent complexes.
-There is a natural construction of twisted arrow $\infty$-category of a simplicial operad, which extends the notion of twisted arrow $\infty$-category of an $\infty$-category introduced by Lurie.
-We assert that the cotangent complex of a simplicial operad can be represented as a spectrum valued functor on its twisted arrow $\infty$-category.
+Furthermore, we propose a natural construction of the twisted arrow $\infty$-categories of simplicial operads.
+We then assert that the cotangent complex of a simplicial operad can be represented as a spectrum valued functor on its twisted arrow $\infty$-category.